 I was once was afraid to make cheesecake.
 I thought people who made beautiful and delicious cheesecakes were performed nothing short of baking miracles.
-One day, I decided to follow a simple Kraft recipe and I’ve been making variations ever since.
+One day, I decided to follow a simple Kraft recipe and I’ve been making cheesecakes ever since.
 This Easy Creamy Lemon Cheesecake is the best lemon cheesecake I’ve ever had!
 It’s full of lemon flavor and so easy to make!
 You’ll think you’re in lemon heaven!